jayzes/cucumber-api-steps/README.md

-A set of [Cucumber](https://github.com/cucumber/cucumber) step definitions utilizing [Rack-Test](https://github.com/brynary/rack-test) that ease basic testing of REST-style APIs using either XML or JSON formats.
+A set of [Cucumber](https://github.com/cucumber/cucumber) step definitions utilizing [Rack-Test](https://github.com/brynary/rack-test) that ease basic testing of REST-style APIs JSON formats.

 Adapted from [a blog post by Anthony Eden](http://anthonyeden.com/2013/07/10/testing-rest-apis-with-cucumber-and-rack.html) with a few additions based on my own needs.
 I found myself copying these step definitions around to multiple projects, and decided that it would be worthwhile to gem them up to keep things nice and DRY.